Amine Kessaci

-Amine Kessaci is a French activist.
+Amine Kessaci is a French politician and community activist involved in the fight against drug trafficking.

 Biography

 Early life and education

 Kessaci was born in Marseille in 2003.
 He grew up in the Frais-Vallon district.

 Activism

 In 2020, Kessaci's brother Brahim, then 22-years-old, was murdered by drug gangs.
 Following the murder, Kessaci began activism against drug gangs and for improving the socio-economic conditions in impoverished French neighbourhoods.
 He soon became a prominent anti-drugs activist in Marseille.

 In October 2025, Kessaci published the book Marseille, essuie tes larmes.
 Vivre et mourir en terre de narcotrafic.